microsoft/vcpkg-docs/vcpkg/users/platforms/clangcl.md

 The ``static`` linking triplets are set to use the MSVC Runtime as a DLL (i.e. ``VCPKG_CRT_LINKAGE dynamic``) as that's the recommended usage scenario.

-> The toolchain file can also support x86 and arm architectures as well, if needed, but those triplet files are left as an excercise to the reader to implement.
+> The toolchain file can also support x86 and arm architectures, if needed, but those triplet files are left as an excercise to the reader to implement.

 ## Visual Studio integration of clang/LLVM for Windows